Inside Kate Moss' Fiercely Private World

 The couple married in 2011.

-Longtime friend but recent pariah John Galliano made her wedding dress, Moss standing by the man she had known since she first walked in one of his shows at 15 after when was fired from Dior after making anti-Semitic remarks and ending up in rehab.
+Longtime confidante but recent pariah John Galliano quietly made her wedding dress, Moss standing by the designer she had known since she first walked in one of his shows at 15 after he was fired from Dior for making anti-Semitic remarks.

+He sought treatment for alcoholism and got to work on Moss' gown.
+"Creating Kate's wedding dress saved me personally because it was my creative rehab.
+She dared me to be me again," Galliano told Vanity Fair in 2013.
+Moss called the dress "absolutely gorgeous, a diaphanous 1920s-type dress, romantic, with gold sequins in the shape of the phoenix—as if he was saying he would rise from this."

 The LIFE Picture Collection/Getty Images

-Hince and Moss got married in a church and, between the couple and Galliano and the rest of the glitterati in attendance, "I thought we might all burst into flames, all the crap we've done," Moss' manager Jen Ramey quipped to Vanity Fair.
+Hince and Moss got married in a church and, between the couple and Galliano and the rest of the glitterati in attendance, "I thought we might all burst into flames, all the crap we've done," Moss' manager Jen Ramey quipped to Vanity Fair in 2012.

-"I was supposed to have left a lot earlier than I did," wedding guest Marc Jacobs, who stayed for five days, told the magazine.
+"I was supposed to have left a lot earlier than I did," wedding guest Marc Jacobs told the magazine.
 He ended up staying five days.
 "I couldn't even remember the name of the hotel.
 You just don't want to leave when you're around Kate.
 You just don't want it to end."

 Moss and Hince settled down in London's upscale Highgate neighborhood.